720kb/ndm/doc/FAQ.md

 **5) Yarn?**

 _Premise: **ndm** was born several months before Yarn was out._

-Yarn is a great tool, we are looking forward to seeing what happens both on the Yarn and the npm side.
+Yarn is a great tool, we are looking forward to seeing what happens: both on the Yarn and the npm side.

 Many things could change in the meantime.

-That said: if you have any idea or suggestion, here you are welcome to share and discuss!
+That said: if you have any idea or suggestion you are welcome to share and discuss!

 6) **Support?**